benjaminparry/benjaminparry.github.io/_posts/2016-11-07-ga-uxd-session-week-01.md

 Drawing form the research of the Design Sprint technique we mapped out the solution from the user’s perspective.
 Rather than get too caught-up in screen details or technology requirements, instead we explored the various touchpoints and tried to unpack potential risks or blockers and designed to our solutions around them.

 We also found ourselves riffing on other solutions and finding opportunities to address other weighty painpoints and needs from our research.
 These presented themselves as potential internal triggers that aligned with our user’s values.
+We also began to define the business’s ethical values and principals as this was one of the key takeaways from the interview stage and would help to guide us at each decision point.

 ### Stakeholder bombshell